Introduction

 Quai consists of many “slices,” or execution shards, that work together to form an overarching network.
 A global node runs all of these slices, while a slice node runs only a single slice.
 Running a slice node is recommended for most users.

-To run a global node during the Iron Age Testnet, you’ll need a MacOS or Ubuntu machine with the following specifications:
+To run a global node during the Golden Age Testnet, you’ll need a MacOS or Linux machine with the following specifications:

 Fast CPU with 16+ cores